iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 ## Cluster Requirements

-A Kubernetes cluster or an OpenShift cluster, either of which should have at least 3 worker nodes.
-The Kubernetes version should be between 1.17 and 1.25, or the OpenShift version between 4.0 and 4.11.
+A Kubernetes or OpenShift cluster with minimum 3 worker nodes, and the Kubernetes version should be 1.17-1.25 or OpenShift version should be 4.0-4.11.

 ## Hardware Requirements

-Verify that each worker node meets the following configuration requirements.
-IOMesh Community and Enterprise editions have the same hardware requirements for each worker node.
+Ensure that each worker node has the following hardware configurations, and note that IOMesh Community and Enterprise editions have the same hardware requirements.

 **CPU**